Pistrix/Zeros-of-Eisenstein-Series/README.md

 **lfundata.gp** stores data pulled from the LMFDB needed to run the computations of eigenform.gp, i.e Dirichlet coefficients of normalized eigenforms of a given weight.

+**data** has been populated with the zero locations of cos and Ek for k up to 10,000.

 Further details on the functions and running them can be found in the comments of the code.

 **_WARNING_**: Functions do not check weight.
 User might get unexpected results from odd or small weights.